We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 Has the Horizon Scandal made Post Office insolvent?

 No. Government, our shareholder, is providing funding support for payments to people affected by the scandal.
-Details of Post Office’s financial position can be found in our Report and Accounts.
+Details of Post Office’s financial position can be found in our Annual Report & Accounts.

 Why did the name of the Historical Shortfall Scheme change to Horizon Shortfall Scheme?